Nuno-Jesus/Make-A-Make/README.md

 The <code>time</code> command is only used to read the CPU load and execution time.

+> **Note**
-> **Note:** When recursively calling make, the parallel computation is not imposed in sub-Makes unless you use the `$(MAKE)` variable.
+> When recursively calling make, the parallel computation is not imposed in sub-Makes unless you use the `$(MAKE)` variable.
 You also don't need to use the <code>-j</code> flag in the sub-Make, since you would launch N more threads, which you don't really need to.

 <div align=center>
 	<strong><a href="#index-0">🚀 Go back to top 🚀</a></strong>